Protect your home and assets against care fees

 With Mr Weston due to retire, the couple wanted to put their financial and legal affairs in order.
 This included a review of their Wills and setting up Lasting Powers of Attorney.

-During their review, we advised Mr and Mrs Weston to make Wills that would safeguard half of the value in their property against paying long-term care fees.
+During their review, our solicitors advised Mr and Mrs Weston to make Wills that would safeguard half of the value in their property against paying long-term care fees.
 This would also ensure that they could leave a legacy to their children and grandchildren.

 We severed the joint tenancy on their property and constructed their Wills so that upon the first spouse’s death, the survivor was able to remain in their home until their death.